yohasebe/code-packager/README.md

 ## Acknowledgements

-This project was inspired by Simon Willison's [`files-to-prompt`](https://github.com/simonw/files-to-prompt) and aims to provide a similar functionality with additional features and customization options.
+This project was inspired by Simon Willison's [`files-to-prompt`](https://github.com/simonw/files-to-prompt).
+While `files-to-prompt` uses horizontal bars (`---`) to separate file paths and their contents, **Code Packager for LLMs** takes a different approach by utilizing the JSON format.
+This choice makes the resulting text more structured, unambiguous, and versatile, allowing for enhanced interpretation and interaction with Language Models (LLMs).
+Additionally, Code Packager for LLMs offers additional features and customization options to further enhance the code packaging process.

 ## Contributing